Coolboyrajat/Telegram-Plus/README.md

 - [ ] Delete Media data inside the `Group/Channel` media tab and if `owner/admin` remove source chat.
 - [x] Calender in Sidebar to add events (User-based)
 - [ ] Payment through QR code scanning;💡
-- [x] N Many Many More tiny things can't be explained...😍🥳 Go for Prototype down below 👇🏻👇🏻
+- [x] N Many Many More tiny things can't be explained...😍🥳

 ```
 Note: Hi everyone the above points is what